drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/consistency-dps-content/declarative-programmable-storage/programmable-storage.md

 # Programmable Storage

 ## [Ceph][ceph-intro]
 Ceph is an open source, distributed, large-scale storage system.
+Some quotes that nicely summarize
+Ceph:

-As described by Noah Watkins, [in his dissertation][noah-dissertation], "Ceph is something of a storage Swiss army knife."
-According to [Ceph's introduction blog post][ceph-intro-blog], "the main goals of Ceph are to be completely distributed without a single point of failure, scalable to the exabyte level, and freely-available."
-Ceph has been part of storage system research at UC Santa Cruz for several years under Carlos Maltzahn, including the [CRUSH algorithm][crush-paper], and [the RADOS][rado-paper].
-As I will be working with Carlos Maltzahn and Peter Alvaro on [declarative programmable storage](declarative-storage), Ceph is a great first choice for investigating related, initial research questions.
+* As described by Noah Watkins, [in his dissertation][noah-dissertation], "Ceph is something of a storage Swiss army knife."
+* According to [Ceph's introduction blog post][ceph-intro-blog], "the main goals of Ceph are to be completely distributed without a single point of failure, scalable to the exabyte level, and freely-available."

-As described in [the introduction](../index.md), this blog post will So, for this blog post, the backend data store for our declarative model that we explore as a choice of Ceph is to minimize time to ramp up on other technologies.
-While I am not personally experienced with Ceph, if I can provide a layer for enforcing consistency types on top of Ceph, then Noah's [work on top of Ceph][noah-zlog] could be made to benefit.
-This then carries over nicely into a clear path for evaluation and understanding if adding features for sequential, causal, or weaker consistency is useful for a programmable storage system.
+Ceph has been part of storage systems research at UC Santa Cruz for several years under Carlos Maltzahn, including the [CRUSH algorithm][crush-paper] (2006), the data store, [RADOS][rados-paper] (2007), up to and including Noah's dissertation earlier this year (2018).
+I have just started working with Carlos Maltzahn and Peter Alvaro on [declarative programmable storage](declarative-storage), making Ceph a natural choice for investigating related, initial research questions.
+While I am not personally experienced with Ceph, if I can provide a layer for enforcing consistency types on top of Ceph, then Noah's [programmable storage work on top of Ceph][noah-zlog] could benefit.
+Then, this carries over nicely into assessing the utility of sequential, causal, or weaker consistency for a programmable storage system.

 Ceph's architecture is designed around the [**R**eliable **A**utonomous **D**istributed **O**bject **S**tore (RADOS)][rados-paper].